How to choose your motorcycle shoes: a practical guide for riding protected and in style

 • Rev’it! – urban design and performance

-• Shoes : shorter, urban comfort , ideal for everyday wear.
+• Shoes: shorter, urban comfort, ideal for daily use.

 Regular maintenance extends the life of your shoes and maintains their level of protection: